 Screen reader users can also benefit from headings.
 Screen readers can better navigate a page using its headings if the underlying header tag codes are correct.
 By listening to a list of all of the page headings, they can navigate to the desired heading to begin reading at a specific section.

 Click here to read more about ADA (Americans with Disabilities Act) Compliance and how our website tools can help!

 Why Are Header Tags Important for SEO?

-Header tags are important because they relay information to search engines on what your webpage is about.
-Search engines see the text used in header tags as more important, and a higher priority, than the rest of the text on a webpage.
-This can help improve your rankings on search engines, and also helps search engines understand when it's relevant to display a page in response to a searcher's query.
+Header tags are important because they relay information to search engines about your webpage.
+Search engines see the text used in header tags as more important and a higher priority than the rest of the text on a webpage.
+This can help improve your rankings on search engines and also helps search engines understand when it's relevant to display a page in response to a searcher's query.